-The Centennial Histories Project began with a vision.
-It would be a series of books that would acknowledge and honor in special ways "the lives and deeds" of all who shared in and served OSU during its first 100 years.
-Over a period of more than a decade, hundreds of people contributed their time and talents in producing twenty-five volumes about their University.
+The Centennial Histories project began with a vision.
+It would be a series of books to acknowledge and honor "the lives and deeds" of all who shared in and served OSU during its first 100 years.
+Over a period of more than a decade, hundreds of people contributed their time and talents in producing 25 volumes about their University.
 The vision became a reality.
-From early, uncertain steps into previously uncharted areas, a coordinated, high quality Centennial Histories series of books were produced.
+From early, uncertain steps into previously uncharted areas, a coordinated, high-quality Centennial Histories series of books were produced.